JNRowe/vim-configs/vimrc.d/settings.rst

     You should give *serious* consideration to persistent undo before enabling it, as it quite clearly can lead to making all manner of previously ephemeral personal data persistent.
-And, don’t forget that if you do choose to enable it then you can still disable it on a per-filetype basis if the need arises.
+And, don’t forget that you can still :ref:`disable it locally <disable-undo-file>` if the need arises.

 Double :command:`vim`’s default swap file write time interval::